Nokia CEO says 'watch out' to Android phone makers

-HELSINKI Phone makers depending on Google Inc's Android software should worry about the Web search leader's deal to buy Motorola Mobility, the head of rival Nokia said on Wednesday.
+HELSINKI Aug 17 Phone makers depending on Google Inc's (GOOG.O) Android software should worry about the Web search leader's deal to buy Motorola Mobility (MMI.N), the head of rival Nokia NOK1V.HE said on Wednesday.

-Nokia has teamed up with Google arch-rival Microsoft for mobile phone software, while phone makers such as Samsung Electronics, HTC Corp and Motorola have bet on Android.
+Nokia has teamed up with Google arch-rival Microsoft (MSFT.O) for mobile phone software, while phone makers such as Samsung Electronics [SMELA.UL], HTC Corp (2498.TW) and Motorola have bet on Android.

-But Google's plan to buy Motorola for $12.5 billion (7.5 billion pounds) has generated some analyst concern about whether Motorola will get preferential treatment over rivals Samsung and HTC.
+But Google's plan to buy Motorola for $12.5 billion has generated some analyst concern about whether Motorola will get preferential treatment over rivals Samsung and HTC.
 Elop said these concerns may be justified.

 "If I happened to be someone who was an Android manufacturer or an operator, or anyone with a stake in that environment, I would be picking up my phone and calling certain executives at Google and say 'I see signs of danger ahead,'" Nokia Chief Executive Stephen Elop told a Helsinki seminar.